 Note that he refers to his wife Allison as “she”.

 Gerard Baden-Clay says “she went to bed”, “I went to bed”, and “I got up”.

-Note that Gerard Baden-Clay not only didn’t introduce his wife by her name, but never used the pronoun “we”, that shows unity and cooperation.
+Note that Gerard Baden-Clay not only didn’t introduce his wife by her name, but, regarding himself and his wife he never used the pronoun “we” that shows unity and cooperation.